aPEDESTRIAN/infinite-scroll-block/readme.txt

 = 1.0.1 =
 * Fixed issue where a list element inside of a posts content would be stripped out and placed into the query block list

+= 1.0.3 =
+* Fixed issue where sticky posts would we included in every single fetch request (Added optional flag to keep this functionality)
+* Fixed inifnite loop where sticky posts would continue to load even after all posts have been loaded
+* Removed throbber editor panel because it was not intuitive to use (kept styles for backwards compatibility)